next-adv/angular-core/README.md

 ### Run

-1. In the library root folder run `ng build  @COMPANY/PACKAGE_NAME --watch`
+1. In the library root folder run `ng build  @COMPANY/PACKAGE_NAME --watch`, or in the project folder `ng build --watch`
 2. In your main project root folder run `ng serve` or `ionic serve`, depending on which framework you are using When you make some change in the library, the main project will naturally reaload itself!